jyxo/php/README.md

 To share fruits of work of individual project teams and to not re-invent the wheel over and over again, a collection of libraries has been created.
-It has been given the name "Jyxo library" and it has happily grown throughout the years.
+It has been given the name "Jyxo PHP Library" and it has happily grown throughout the years.

 One day, a couple of company developers came with the idea to make it open